 Figure 1.
 Trends in the deviation between observed and expected probabilities for each disease category over time (expressed as per cent point difference).
 Negative numbers show that observed probabilities were lower than expected probabilities, for example, single diseases were observed less frequently than expected in the population, and Eczema+Wheeze+Rhinitis was observed more than expected.

 Figure 2.
-Index plots of individual longitudinal sequences of disease development.
-Each rowis coloured by the disease state at each time-point and displays the duration spent in each state.
-The number of person-unique sequences: 220 SEATON, 259 Ashford, 295 IoW, 351 MAAS)
+Individual longitudinal sequences of disease development over time.
+Each row, which represents a participant, is colored by the disease state at each time-point, and displays the number of time-points spent in each state.
+The number of person-unique sequences: 220 SEATON, 259 Ashford, 295 IoW, 351 MAAS.

 Figure 3.
 Dynamics of change in eczema, wheeze and rhinitis over time: Latent Markov modelling